Skip to content

 • Cabinet Committee on State Planning Issues: Coordinates land use planning statewide

-• Counties’ comprehensive plans: Each county maintains its own land use plan
+• Counties’ plans: Each county has its own land use plan

 • Transportation planning: DelDOT coordinates infrastructure across county lines